-For many years, Donna has worked with young people to self-devise theatrical works and has been commissioned numerous times for community theatre projects involving young people.
+For many years, Donna has worked with young people to self-devise theatrical works and she has been commissioned numerous times for community theatre projects involving young people.

 In 2015 she was selected for a Varuna Litlink residency to further develop what became ‘Beneath the Mother Tree’.
 The writing of this novel was such a joyous ride, Donna hopes to write novels now for the rest of her days.

 ‘Beneath the Mother Tree’ was published by MidnightSun in August 2018.
 It was listed as a top Australian fiction read for 2018 by the Adelaide Advertiser, longlisted for the 2019 Davitt Awards and a recipient of the Screen Queensland/Queensland Writer’s Centre Adaptable program.

 In 2020 Donna’s short story ‘Swimming Towards the Sun’ was a finalist in the Tasmanian Writers’ Prize and was published in the 2020 Forty South Short Story Anthology.
 She also became a KSP Fellowship recipient and was runner up in the Writing NSW Varuna Fellowship Awards for the manuscript of her second novel.
 This manuscript granted Donna a 2021 Varuna Fellowship at the National Writer’s House and will be published by Transit Lounge in early 2024.